IPC WINTERCOM 2024

 Committee meeting topics will include materials, design, PCB fabrication, PCB assembly, Factory of the Future, e-textiles and all of the most widely used IPC standards will be discussed.

 This event is open and free to both IPC members and nonmembers with an interest in IPC standards development committee meetings, from newcomers to IPC standards to longtime industry committee participants and leaders.
-IPC appreciates your contribution to the industry standards and guidelines relied on by your company, customers, suppliers, and competitors.

 We look forward to welcoming you to Barcelona in January!